sethupathib/Answers/README.md

 1. Bit Masking (Completed).
 2. Math (Big Integers) (Going On).
 3. I am unable to design a placement engine despite doing a complete course on it.
 I will have to investigate further.
 I need some help here from CAD researchers/CS Engineers.
 4. VLSI CAD Course.
-I've got about 7-8 more lectures left.
+(Completed)
+5. Linked List Coding Problems on Binary Search.
+(Going On).
 ------------------------
 ### **Observations**
 1. Computer Science not only teaches you tech, it teaches you life.